 Jeff Sharlet created The Revealer for New York University’s Center for Religion and Media in 2003 and edited it through 2008.
 He is the author of The Family: The Secret Fundamentalism at the Heart of American Power(Harper, 2008), a national bestseller, and What They Wanted a forthcoming collection of essays (W.W.
 Norton, 2011) that takes its title from work Jeff did for The Revealer.
 Jeff is co-author, with Peter Manseau, of Killing the Buddha: A Heretic’s Bible (Free Press, 2004) and co-editor of Believer, Beware: First-Person Dispatches from the Margins of Faith (Beacon, 2009), both of which sprang from KillingTheBuddha.com, an award-winning online literary magazine about religion co-founded by Jeff and Peter in 2000.
 A contributing editor for Harper’s magazine and Rolling Stone, Jeff is currently working on an anthology of literary journalism about American religion for Yale University Press.
 From 2003-9, Jeff was an associate or visiting research scholar at the Center for Religion and Media, which sponsors and houses The Revealer.
 In 2010, he joined the English Department of Dartmouth College.

 Ann Neumann, a tenth-generation Lancaster County, Pennsylvanian, can trace her roots to the early Anabaptists in Europe’s Low Countries.
 Her father shook the Mennonite church for her, so, as any good seeker would, she completed Catholic catechism in college, then kept going.
 Neumann has written about religion and health care for The Nation, AlterNet (where she also blogs), Religion Dispatches, and Killing the Buddha.
 A hospice volunteer, she keeps the blog otherspoon, devoted to issues surrounding religion and end of life care.
 Neumann has been a visiting scholar at NYU’s Religious Studies Program, a fellow in the Age Boom Academy, a joint project of Columbia Journalism School, the Mailman School for Public Health and The New York Times, and she is a recipient of a Knight research grant from the Annenberg School for Communication and Journalism at USC.
 She’s appeared on WBAI radio and NY-1 News.
+She was editor of The Revealer from 2010 to 2013.
 She is currently working on two books: a memoir about grief, and travel; and an investigation of how Americans die.
-She can be reached at firstname.lastname@example.org.
+She can be reached at email@example.com.